mds-agenturgruppe/pimprint-core-bundle/doc/05_PimPrint-Demo/04_DataPrint_Demos.md

 ![PimPrint Demo - Template Property](../img/demo-pimcore_assign_template.png)
 In this example the green demo template is assigned to the Manufacturer BMW.
 When documents for BMW are generated layout elements will be generated in green.
-As the project implementation with PimPrint is absolutely customizable data model fields or any other logic can be used to determine the used template file.
+As the project implementation with PimPrint is absolutely customizable, data model fields or any other logic can be used to determine the used template file.